User Manual

 • randomize rotation,

-Same widgets as in previous section but applies only to light dots!
+Same tools and look and feel as described the previous section, but applies only to light data modules.

-QRcodeLab - online qr generator - Jedi mode big targets settingsAll the widgets in this section apply globally to the three big targets.
+QRcodeLab - online qr code generator - Jedi mode large finder pattern settingsAll tools in this section apply to the three mandatory large finder patterns.

-• Two color widgets to define the dark and light colors of the targets.
+• Two color selectors to choose the dark and light colors of the finder patterns.

-• A drop-down menu to set the aspect of the targets.
+• A drop-down menu for adjustement of their layout.

-• Three sliders to rotate individually each of the big targets.
+• Three sliders to rotate each large finder pattern independently.

-• A slider widget to apply a blurring effect on the big targets edges.
+• A blur slider to smooth the edges.

 5.6 Geometry